jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 * To search for stories containing a subject in the body of the story, just enter the subject as a Search term without `“title:”` in front of the term.
 * In the `Tag(s)` box you can enter one tag or more separated by a space.
 This will find all stories so tagged.
 Tags are more specific than a Text search, so are likely to return fewer stories.
 * You can combine `Text` search and `Tags` to filter stories even further.
-* Note also that different producers use `Tags` in different ways, so a search for stories by `Tags` may produce inconsistent or incomplete results.
+* Note also that different producers use tags in different ways, so a search for stories by `Tags` may produce inconsistent or incomplete results.

 Your search may turn up no stories or too many stories.
 You can adjust your search and hit the `Search` button again as needed.